OSHE-Github/Open-Source-Modular-Controller/README.md

 # Open-Source-Modular-Controller
-A modular controller that can be configure how you want to use it
+A modular controller that can be configure to how you want to use it